iPaulPro/aFileChooser/README.markdown

 		@Override
 		public void onCreate(Bundle savedInstanceState) {
 			super.onCreate(savedInstanceState);
-			if (Intent.ACTION_MAIN.equals(getIntent().getAction())) {
+			// We must check to ensure that the calling Intent is not Intent.ACTION_GET_INTENT if (Intent.ACTION_MAIN.equals(getIntent().getAction())) {
-				// Display the file chooser dialog with default options. showFileChooser();
+				// Display the file chooser with all file types showFileChooser("*/*");
 			}
 		}